jampzs/fastapi-base-project/README.md

-# fastapi-template
+# fastapi-base-project
-This project is intended to be a fastapi boilerplate for projects.
+This project is intended to be a fastapi basic initial setup for my projects.
+The configurations are the bare minimun that I tend to use in my projects.